kzach88/ZachR-HW/README.md

-**10. For the next ten files of maize and teosinte with '-' denoting missing values:**
+##For the next ten files of maize and teosinte with '-' denoting missing values:**